Standards of Student Conduct

 5. NOTIFICATION OF DISCIPLINARY ACTION

-Written notification of a decision for long-term suspension will include the length of time of the suspension, the right of the student to request a formal hearing using the Appeal Procedures below before a long-term suspension is imposed, and a copy of this College District procedure describing the procedures for an appeal hearing.
+Long-term Suspension – Within ten (10) days after the meeting described above, the Dean of Student Services shall decide whether to impose a long-term suspension.
+Written notice of the decision shall be provided to the student.
+The notice will include the the length of time of the suspension, the right of the student to request a formal appeal hearing before a long-term suspension is imposed, and a copy of AP 5520 Student Discipline Procedures describing the procedures for an appeal hearing.

 Students will be notified that any additional violation(s) of District policies, procedures and/or state, federal regulations may be subject to the extension or addition of disciplinary sanctions.
 If an additional Report of Student Misconduct (s) is filed while a student is on disciplinary action, these due process procedures may be repeated.